I wish I could say I follow SIMPLE perfectly every day.

 I work from home.
 I have flexibility.

+But then the day starts moving and there’s always more to do.
 And instead of taking the time, I’d start to feel guilty for stepping away.

 So that didn’t stick either.